LAtimes2/TeensyLogicAnalyzer/README.md

 See users guide for capabilities and how to use.

+# New updated OLS GUI is available for Windows

+Now you can get started on Windows in 3 easy steps:

+1. Download OLS (https://github.com/LAtimes2/ols/releases/latest), unzip, and run run.bat

+2. Select Capture -> Begin Capture, and set Analyzer port to COM port for the Teensy

+3. Select Device type for your Teensy type and desired speed and hardware, then select Load Firmware

+When done, select Capture and you can start looking at data.
+For a demo on Teensy 3.1/3.2, select Teensy 96 MHz OLS Demo and channels 4-8 will have PWM data on them (be sure not to connect anything to the Teensy since these channels are outputs in Demo mode).

 #### Version 3.1

 No new functions.
 Preparation for new OLS GUI.
 Better support for sigrok.
 Eliminated Advanced configuration - Basic now supports it all.